ECTS

 - Strip lines

-- Microstrip line (effective permittivity, characteristic impedance, sizing, attenuation)
+- Microstrip line (effective permittivity, characteristic impedance, dimensioning, attenuation)

 Practical work